Category: Investment Grade Weekly

 CAM Investment Grade Weekly Insights

-Investment grade credit spreads closed at the tightest levels of the year on Monday evening before widening throughout the rest of the week in sympathy with higher Treasury yields.
-The Bloomberg US Corporate Bond Index closed at 119 on Thursday August 4 after having closed the week prior at 115.
-The 10yr is trading at 4.09% as we go to print relative to its 3.95% close last Friday.
-Through Thursday August 4 the Corporate Index YTD total return was +1.62% as higher rates have taken a bite out of returns.
+Credit spreads are back at the tightest levels of the year.
+The Bloomberg US Corporate Bond Index closed at 92 on Thursday February 15 after having closed the week prior at 95.
+The 10yr is trading at 4.30% this Friday morning after closing last week at 4.18%.
+Through Thursday, the Investment Grade Corporate Index YTD total return was -1.63%.

-According to Refinitiv Lipper, for the week ended August 2, investment-grade bond funds reported a net outflow of -$1.765bln.
-This broke an 8-week streak of inflows and was just the 9th outflow YTD out of 31 weeks of reporting.
+According to LSEG Lipper, for the week ended February 14, investment-grade bond funds reported a net inflow of +$2.28bln.
+This was the ninth consecutive weekly inflow for IG funds.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.